intel/rv-brs-test-suite/README.md

 If everything goes well, the live image will be available at `brsi/scripts/output/brs_live_image.img.xz`
 Note: it would take around 1 hour to finish the build, if you just want to have a quick try, you can use the prebuilt images in `rv-brs-test-suite/brsi/prebuilt_images/`
+#### Firmware requiment to run SCT:
+Firmware must support the ability to load a UEFI application, as it is a requirement specified in section 2.1.2 of the UEFI specification version 2.10.

-To run the tests with QEMU and the live image, execute:
+#### To run the tests with QEMU and the live image, execute:
 - `./build-scripts/start_qemu.sh`

 	This script will automatically download the required components from the following sources:
 	| repo  | source            |branch|
 	| ------------- | ------------------------------ |------------------|
 	| `QEMU`  | https://github.com/vlsunil/qemu.git       |branch:riscv_acpi_b2_v7|
+The RiscVVirtQemu firmware will build for qemu virt platform.
 This would start the live image and automatically run the UEFI SCT and FWTS tests without intervention.

 ## UEFI Self Certification Tests